Read Full Statement

 Neal Berntsen joined the Pittsburgh Symphony Orchestra trumpet section in March 1997, having been appointed at the invitation of Music Director Lorin Maazel in 1996.
 He is a native of Tacoma, Washington.
 He began his musical studies at age five playing the violin under the tutelage of his mother.
-By age eight he advanced to the trumpet and ultimately received a B.M. from the University of Puget Sound and a M.M from Northwestern University.
-A former member of the Chicago Lyric Opera Orchestra and the Grant Park Symphony Orchestra, Neal has also performed as principal trumpet for the Ravinia Festival Orchestra and the Bamberg Sinfoniker in Germany.
+By age eight he advanced to the trumpet and ultimately received a B.M. from the University of Puget Sound and a M.M. from Northwestern University.
+A former member of the Chicago Lyric Opera Orchestra and the Grant Park Symphony Orchestra, Neal has also performed as principal trumpet for the Ravinia Festival Orchestra, Chicago Chamber Orchestra and the Bamberg Sinfoniker in Germany.
 Other orchestral performances have included the Chicago Symphony Orchestra and the Boston Symphony Orchestra.

-As an educator, Mr. Berntsen is on the faculty of Carnegie Mellon University.
-He previously served on the faculties of Duquesne University and Valparaiso University.
-He has been published in The Instrumentalist magazine, and the International Trumpet Guild Journal.Mr.
+As an educator, Mr. Berntsen is Chair of the Brass Division in the School of Music at Carnegie Mellon University.
+He previously served on the faculties of Duquesne University and Valparaiso University in Indiana.
+He has been published in The Instrumentalist magazine, and the International Trumpet Guild Journal.
+Neal Berntsen was involved in the editing of Luis E Loubriel's book, "Back to Basics, The Teaching of Vincent Cichowicz" (Scholar Publications 2009) Mr. Berntsen was recently involved in the publication of Vincent Cichowicz Flow Studies Volume 1 (Studio 259 Productions 2013) and Volume 2 (Studio 259 Productions 2014) Additionally, Mr. Berntsen's performance of the flow studies are contained in the CD's released with the books.Mr.
 Berntsen has presented master classes and recitals around the world.

 Neal Berntsen has studied with Adolph Herseth, Vincent Cichowicz and Manuel Laureano.
-He resides in Mt.
-Lebanon, Pennsylvania with his wife, Karen, and three children, Molly, Jacob, and Charlie.